nginx/unit-docs/source/configuration.rst

       - Description

     * - :samp:`executable` (required)
+      - String;
-      - Pathname of the application, absolute or relative to :samp:`working_directory`.
+        pathname of the application,
+        absolute or relative to :samp:`working_directory`.

     * - :samp:`arguments`
+      - Array of strings;
+        command-line arguments
-      - Command-line arguments to be passed to the application.
+        to be passed to the application.
         The example below is equivalent to
         :samp:`/www/chat/bin/chat_app --tmp-files /tmp/go-cache`.